 Upskilling and Reskilling to Close the Skills Gap

 In a tight hiring market, seeking new talent outside the organization may not always be a viable option due to the high cost of recruitment and long hiring timelines.
 But no matter the availability of workers, more than half of organizational leaders prefer to fill skills gaps through reskilling and upskilling, and for good reason.

 According to LinkedIn Learning, 94% of employees would stay with their organization longer if it invested in their training and growth.
 Filling skills gaps from within promotes employee retention while also ensuring that new skills are paired with the organizational knowledge that makes long-term employees so valuable.
 Plus, reskilling from within is much more cost-effective.
-PWC UK found that organizations can save up to £49,100 ($65,804) per employee.
+PWC UK and the Financial Services Skills Commission found that organizations can save up to £49,100 ($65,804) per employee.

 Organizations can use two primary paths to build employees’ skills and close the skills gap: upskilling, which utilizes learning and development programs to build on existing skill sets, and reskilling, which imparts entirely new skills to help employees shift into a different role.

 Soft skills, the traits and behaviors that are not tied to specific technical knowledge but are essential to thriving in the workplace, are increasingly important in the less-structured world of hybrid and remote work.
 Key soft skills companies need in today’s changing workforce include: